Food Regulation Symposium: Challenges and Opportunities for the Future

 Jennifer Hughes, Partner, Beatty Hughes & Associates

-Jennifer has over 20 years’ experience in environment and planning law, assisting industry, developers and government to manage environment incidents and on-going compliance, obtain development consents and environmental licences and acquire and divest industrial and contaminated land.
-Jennifer is widely recognised as a leading advisor to the waste industry due to her in-depth understanding of issues unique to that sector.
-Jennifer was a partner at Baker & McKenzie before joining the firm.
-She is ranked in several directories as a leading environmental lawyer.
+Jennifer has over 25 years’ experience in environment and planning law, assisting industry, developers and government to manage environment incidents and on-going compliance, obtain development consents and environmental licences and acquire and divest industrial and contaminated land.
+Jennifer is widely recognised as a leading advisor to the waste industry due to her in-depth understanding of issues unique to that sector and is a member of the Board of the Australian Organics Recycling Association Limited.
+Jennifer is ranked in several directories as a leading environmental lawyer.

 Dr Matthew O’Mullane, General Manager, Food Standards Australia New Zealand